Java 8 key features

 High Nums sequential=99

-Notice that parallel processing values are not in order, so parallel processing will be very helpful while working with huge collections.
+parallel processing will be very helpful while working with huge collections.

-Covering everything about Stream API is not possible in this post, you can read everything about Stream API at Java 8 Stream API Example Tutorial.
+Covering everything about Stream API is not possible in this post, you can read

-The new Time API prefers enums over integer constants for months and days of the week.
-One of the useful class is DateTimeFormatter for converting datetime objects to strings.
+and days of the week.
+One of the useful class is DateTimeFormatter for

 6. Collection API improvements